Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Results

 Composite scores showed high system ratings: PU had a mean of $5.07 \pm 1.75$ out of 7, PEOU $5.15 \pm 1.71$ out of 7, heuristic usability $4.38 \pm 0.48$ out of 5, and recommendation likelihood $9.20 \pm 0.79$ out of 10.
 To enhance visualization, the PU, PEOU, and heuristic evaluation data were aggregated into nine classes (three per item), and the corresponding means for each class are presented in Figure~\ref{fig:4}.
 All values are reported in the Supplementary Materials (eTable~1).

-PU and PEOU were highly correlated ($r = 0.969$, $p < 0.001$), while heuristic usability correlated with recommendation likelihood ($r = 0.727$, $p = 0.017$).
-In contrast, PU ($r = 0.284$) and PEOU ($r = 0.126$) showed weaker, non-significant associations with recommendation likelihood.

-In multiple regression ($R^2 = 0.62$, $p = 0.101$), heuristics showed the strongest positive coefficient ($+0.88$, $p = 0.146$), although no predictor reached statistical significance, possibly due to multicollinearity and small sample size.

-Exploratory factor analysis (EFA) extracted three components: PU and PEOU items loaded together on a single factor, while heuristic usability split into two subdomains—one related to system feedback and support, which included recognition, error recovery, help, visibility, consistency, and flexibility; the other related to error prevention and control.
-The full factor loading matrix is available in the Supplementary Materials (eTable~2).

-No statistically significant differences in usability scores were found across subgroups defined by academic qualification, scientific experience, technical familiarity, or frequency of video recording (all $p > 0.05$).

-With regard to the performance benchmarking, a total of 18 conditions (3 machines~$\times$~2 modes~$\times$~3 video lengths) were tested with $n = 3$ repetitions per condition.
-Mean speed-up times, expressed as a ratio of the video length, are reported in Figure~\ref{fig:5}.
+With regard to the performance benchmarking, a total of 18 conditions (3 machines~$\times$~2 modes~$\times$~3 video lengths) were tested, each repeated three times.
+Geometric mean processing times increased proportionally with video duration on all platforms (Figure~\ref{fig:5}).

-A linear mixed-effects model revealed significant main effects of processing mode ($p = 0.001$) and video duration ($p < 0.001$), but no interaction between them ($p > 0.149$). \textit{Fast Mode} consistently outperformed \textit{Advanced Mode}, reducing processing time by approximately 74\% ($p = 0.001$).
-The effect of video duration was proportional to the expected increase in total processing time, while the relative advantage of \textit{Fast Mode} remained stable across all video lengths.

-Paired comparisons across machines showed that \textit{Advanced Mode} required markedly longer processing ($3.8\times$, $7.6\times$, and $5.6\times$ higher times for 1-, 30-, and 60-minute videos, respectively), corresponding to an overall $6.2\times$ (+519\%) increase in processing time.
-Although this difference did not reach statistical significance ($p = 0.053$), the trend consistently favored the \textit{Fast Mode} across all durations.
-Results were consistent under a Gamma generalized linear model ($p = 0.001$), confirming robustness to non-normality.
-Within this model, a likelihood-ratio test for the \textit{Machine} factor ($\chi^{2}(2) = 6.374$, $p = 0.041$) indicated a modest but statistically significant contribution of hardware type to overall processing performance.
-The complete numerical results are provided in the Supplementary Materials (eTable~3).